Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 Mostly affects birds 4 to 6 weeks of age which may display no symptoms or any of these: droopiness, drowsiness, weakness, ruffled feathers, increased thirst, loss of appetite and weight loss, darkened face, watery sulfur-colored droppings.

 The best treatment is prevention of cecal and earthworms.
 These drugs are FDA approved for blackhead: Carosep, Acidified Copper Sulfate, and Histostat-50.
-Flagyl (Metronidazole) is not FDA approved for poultry, but is widely used with peafowl and ornamental game birds.
+Flagyl (Metronidazole) is not FDA approved for poultry, but is used with peafowl and ornamental game birds.

-Blue Comb (Greens, Mud Fever, Non-specific Enteritis)
+Blue Comb (Greens, Mud Fever, Non-specific Enteritis) characterized by diarehea

 Depression, hunching up, loss of appetite and weight, distended sour-smelling crop, bluish comb, greenish, watery or pasty bad-smelling diarrhea, dehydration, sunken eyes, shriveled shanks, cold-feeling body